RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab01.md

 A model file consists of sequences of layers each with specific functionality such as `Data` layer that allows import of external data from raw images or databases such as LMDB or the Loss layer that calculates the error/loss function.
 Blobs are matrices for storing data and are used as input (`bottom`) and generated as outputs (`top`) of layers.
 Layers can have multiple blobs as inputs or outputs depending on the type.
 The model file is written in the format of Google's protocol buffer (protobuf).

-To get a feel for the model file we will implement a very simple model that trains on the mnist data with only one dense hidden layer.
+To get a feel for the model file, we will implement a very simple model that trains on the mnist data with only one dense hidden layer.

 {: .center}
 ![mnist simple](/static/img/intro_dl_sharc_dgx1/mnist_simple.png)